1967 Stanley Cup playoffs

-The 1967 Stanley Cup playoffs of the National Hockey League (NHL) was the conclusion of the 1966–67 NHL season, and the final playoffs before the expansion from six to twelve teams.
-The Toronto Maple Leafs defeated the defending champion Montreal Canadiens in six games to win the Stanley Cup.
+The 1967 Stanley Cup playoffs was the playoff tournament of the National Hockey League (NHL) for the 1966–67 season, and the final postseason before the expansion from six to twelve teams.
+The Toronto Maple Leafs defeated the defending champions the Montreal Canadiens, in six games to win the Stanley Cup.
 The Leafs squad was the oldest ever to win a Cup final; the average age of the team was well more than 30, and four players were more than 40.
 Toronto has not won the Cup or been to the Finals since.

-Format

-In the semi-finals, the Chicago Black Hawks who finished in first place played the third-place Toronto Maple Leafs.
-The second-place Montreal Canadiens played the fourth-place New York Rangers.
-The winner of the semi-finals series would play for the championship and Stanley Cup.